"Hot" religious topics

-You can safely buy the following books from Amazon.com's online bookstore
+You can safely buy the following books about the death penalty from Amazon.com's online bookstore

 An innovative T-shirt:

 As of 2015-MAY, Amnesty International sells a remarkable unisex T-shirt that shows the U.S. states that still have the death penalty as red stars and those that don't as white stars.
 The star representing Texas appears to have trailing blood smear, apparently because of the enormous number of executions per capita in that state.
 The caption says "Abolish the Death Penalty."
 Amnesty International is working to ensure that more red stars will flip to white.
 They enclose a stencil with some fabric paint so that you can change red stars to white as additional states abolish capital punishment.
 See: http://shop.amnestyusa.org/ Amazon.com offers free shipping for Amazon Prime members.

 Because this shirt will likely be a conversation-starter, AI has supplied three arguments against the death penalty: